-The integer cohomology of $C_p\times\mu_p$ also plays an important role. \begin{proposition} We have
+The singular cohomology of $C_p\times\mu_p$ also plays an important role. \begin{proposition} We have

-where $\xi$ and $\eta$ are of degree $2$, and are the images of elements in $A^*_{C_p\times\mu_p}$ denoted by the same letters, via the cycle class map, whereas $x_1$ is of degree $3$.
-Furthermore, for $k\geq0$ we have
+where $\xi$ and $\eta$ are of degree $2$, and are the images of elements in $A^*_{C_p\times\mu_p}$ denoted by the same letters, via the cycle class map, whereas $x_1$ is of degree $3$. \end{proposition} \begin{proof} It is standard homological algebra that we have